H D 115 PAGUE 7 JULY 18 50 CROPPED

 All stakeholders including policy makers, public authority, industry and user organisations are part of the solution.
 By working together, it will be possible to create a safer environment for motorcyclists across Europe.

-The motorcycle industry fully supports the 3rd Global Ministerial Conference on Road Safety declaration “Achieving Global Goals 2030” which calls «upon Member States to contribute to reducing road traffic deaths by at least 50% from 2020 to 2030 in line with the United Nations High-Level Political Forum on Sustainable Development’s pledge to continue action on the road safety related SDG targets, and to set targets to reduce fatalities and serious injuries, in line with this commitment, for all groups of road users and especially vulnerable road users such as pedestrians, cyclists and motorcyclists and users of public transport.
+In line with the United Nations High-Level Political Forum’s pledge Member States should set targets to reduce fatalities and serious injuries, for all groups of road users and especially vulnerable road users such as pedestrians, cyclists and motorcyclists and users of public transport.

 Motorcycle Safety Strategy